 A ground-up custom based around an S v-twin, this is largely a bodywork art bike with an interesting girder/leading link/springer fork.

 2nd Place Freestyle: Lamb Engineering Son of a Gun

 Using a BSA Goldstar engine, all parts on this bike were sourced from friends and eBay.
 The builder says, “The design ideas are probably a cross between 60s racing Hondas, FSIE Yamahas and British motorcycle heritage.”
 The build took over 1,400 hours, but the monetary investment was less than $9,000.

 3rd Place Freestyle: Krause Motor Co.
 Bolide

-A street tracker equipped with an S&S Shovelhead motor.
+A street tracker equipped with an S Shovelhead motor.

 4th Place Freestyle: V-Twin Mechanic SpaceSter

 This 1987 Sportster 1200 has been transformed into a Buck Rogers-style futuristic cruiser.
 Behind the metal bodywork is a custom tube frame, so there’s no radical monocoque or anything going on here, but check out the handmade perimeter brake discs that’re clamped by scooter calipers hidden behind the forks.

 Based on an XB12, RK incorporated the fuel and oil tanks into the frame in true Buell style.
 Check out the solid gloss, single-sided wheels and the foldaway seat.